d-wiltshire/PyBer_Analysis/README.md

 ## Summary

 Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

+Much more information would need to be gathered to provide compelling reasons to change business practices, but we can make some recommendations based on this data.
+   -